 Full-text/full-image pages containing early biographies, vital statistics, editorials and advertisements.
-Newspapers include the Freedom's Journal, The Colored American, The North Star, The National Era, Provincial Freeman, Frederick Douglass Paper, and The Christian Recorder.
+Includes Freedom's Journal, The Colored American, The North Star, The National Era, Provincial Freeman, Frederick Douglass Paper, and The Christian Recorder.

-Online genealogical research database providing information on more than 1 billion names and 3000 databases.
-The database includes selected census records (notably the U.S. Federal Census records between 1790 and 1930), birth, marriage and death, military, probate, and immigration and naturalization records as well as some genealogical newspapers and periodicals.
-Also included are guides to starting genealogical research and how to gather and organize genealogical information to compile a family history.
+Genealogical research database providing information on more than 1 billion names and 3000 databases.
+Includes selected census records, birth, marriage and death, military, probate, and immigration and naturalization records as well as some genealogical newspapers and periodicals.
+Also included are guides to starting genealogical research and compiling a family history.

 A comprehensive source for theory and research in international affairs, CIAO publishes a wide range of scholarship that includes working papers from university research institutes, occasional papers series from NGOs, foundation-funded research projects, proceedings from conferences, policy briefs and case studies by leading scholars.

-This is a full-text, full-image collection of newspapers that includes eyewitness accounts and official reports of battles and events from the Civil War.
-They also include advertisements, news articles and editorials.
+A full-text, full-image collection of newspapers that includes eyewitness accounts and official reports of battles and events from the Civil War, advertisements, news articles and editorials.

 Focuses on rare 18th and 19th century maps of the Western Hemisphere, but covers other areas.
 Features innovative interfaces for searching by area and time range.